ericniebler/range-v3/01_quick_start.md

 ### Composability

 Having a single range object permits *pipelines* of operations.
 In a pipeline, a range is lazily adapted or eagerly mutated in some way, with the result immediately available for further adaptation or mutation.
-Lazy adaption is handled by *range views*, and eager mutation is handled by *container algorithms*.
+Lazy adaption is handled by *views*, and eager mutation is handled by *actions*.

-#### Range views
+#### Views

-A range view is a lightweight wrapper that presents a view of an underlying sequence of elements in some custom way without mutating or copying it.
+A view is a lightweight wrapper that presents a view of an underlying sequence of elements in some custom way without mutating or copying it.
 Views are cheap to create and copy, and have non-owning reference semantics.
 Below are some examples:

 1. Filter a container using a predicate and transform it.

     ````c++
     std::vector<int> vi{1,2,3,4,5,6,7,8,9,10};
     using namespace ranges;
-    auto rng = vi | view::filter([](int i){return i % 2 == 0;})
+    auto rng = vi | view::remove_if([](int i){return i % 2 == 1;})
                   | view::transform([](int i){return std::to_string(i);});
     // rng == {"2","4","6","8","10"};
     ````